Legality of incest: Countries in Europe that criminalize incest

 Countries that prohibit incest include: (all articles refer to the Penal Codes) Germany Article 173, Albania Article 106, Slovenia Article 195, Slovakia Section 203, Serbia Article 197, Poland Article 201, Norway Article 197 and 198, Hungary Article 199, Bulgaria Article 154, and Cyprus Article 147.

 Countries that allow incest among consenting adults include Belarus, Belgium, Estonia, Latvia, Lithuania, France, Russia, Spain, Ukraine, and Portugal.
 Estonia, Latvia, and Ukraine prohibit incest if one has custody over the other.

-Austria

-In Austria, incest between lineal ancestors and descendants and between full siblings is prohibited.
-It is punishable by up to three years in prison.

 Belarus

 There is no law specifically criminalising incest in Belarus.

 Section 168 of the criminal code, does however prohibit all forms of sexual activity (including incest) with anyone aged under 16 (the age of consent in Belarus).

 Czech Republic

 Section 188 of the Czech Criminal code prohibits incest between lineal ancestors and descendants and siblings.
 The maximum penalty is three years of imprisonment.

 Denmark

-In Denmark, incest is sex between lineal ancestors and descendants and between full or half siblings.
+In Denmark, incest is sex between lineal ancestors and descendants and between full or half-siblings.
 Sex with a descendant is punishable by up to six years imprisonment.
 Sex between siblings is punishable by up to two years imprisonment.